 There are some WordPress plugins that need to be installed using the upload method because you have downloaded the plugin from the WordPress plugins repository or they are developed outside or not listed in the WordPress plugins repository, here I’m talking about Paid plugins.
 Whenever you need to install this type of WordPress plugin, you need to use the WordPress plugin upload method.

-So, let assume you have paid plugins and you have successfully downloaded them on your computer, then you need to upload that paid WordPress plugin, the procedure is the same as the WordPress plugin search method, but when you click on Plugins and then click on the Add New button, there you will see Upload Plugin button on the top, just click on that, then you need to browse or locate your recently purchased plugin by clicking on Choose File after you successfully located your paid plugin.
+So, let’s assume you have paid plugins and you have successfully downloaded them on your computer, then you need to upload that paid WordPress plugin, the procedure is the same as the WordPress plugin search method, but when you click on Plugins and then click on the Add New button, there you will see Upload Plugin button on the top, just click on that, then you need to browse or locate your recently purchased plugin by clicking on Choose File after you successfully located your paid plugin.

-Then simply click on the Install Now button, then you have to wait (depending on the size of your plugin), then you will see the message like Plugin installed successfully, then just click on the Activate button, then again you have to set up that plugin yourself what type of you need to make changes in the plugin.
+Then simply click on the Install Now button, then you have to wait (depending on the size of your plugin), then you will see the message Plugin installed successfully, then just click on the Activate button, then again you have to set up that plugin yourself what type of you need to make changes in the plugin.

 Install WordPress Plugins via FTP Method

 In this method, you need to be very careful.
-Uploading the WordPress plugin via FTP connection, you need your FTP credential which you can find in your web hosting control panel, if don’t know then you need to contact your web hosting provider using chat support or phone support if they offered.
+Uploading the WordPress plugin via FTP connection, you need your FTP credential which you can find in your web hosting control panel, if don’t know then you need to contact your web hosting provider using chat support or phone support if they are offered.
 Once you have an FTP credential in your hands, then you need an FTP client software such as FileZilla.

 After you download and install FileZilla on your computer, then open it and enter your FTP credential which you can find in your web hosting or you can contact them.
 After you successfully log in to the FTP client then you will see your website files in the FTP client.
 Here all you need to find is the wp-content folder, just open it, and then find the plugins folder.